 Fresh, live sourdough starters.
 Ready for your first sourdough bake in 36 hours.

 To make a good sourdough you need a reliable starter culture.
 Dried cultures can be difficult to activate – so I only sell fresh, live sourdough cultures which are very reliable and easy to get going.
+Do you like to try your luck?
+Go to our website and play online casino echtgeld bonus ohne einzahlung.
+Increased odds for winning!

 You can also make other breads with a sourdough starter such as pita bread, ciabatta, pancakes, pizza and bagels.